Break My Heart (Dua Lipa song): Critical reception

 Neil Z. Yeung of AllMusic praised the song's mix of inspirations, and Brittany Spanos from Rolling Stone labelled the INXS influence "bewitching".
-In a separate Rolling Stone review, Althea Legaspi called "Break My Heart" a "dance-driven song" who's "sentiment is soothed by a beat that aims for the dance floor".
+In a separate Rolling Stone review, Althea Legaspi called "Break My Heart" a "dance-driven song" whose "sentiment is soothed by a beat that aims for the dance floor".
 Idolators Mike Nied wrote that the song adds "depth" to Lipa's discography, while calling it a "stone-cold bop".
 He continued, describing its beats as "deceptively bright", while viewing the song as "retro-inspired".
 Courteney Larocca and Callie Ahlgrim, writing for Business Insider Australia, praised the song's "polished" and "minimalistic" production.
 God Is in the TVs Jonathan Wright praised the song's bassline, calling it "spectacular", while Thomas Stichbury of Attitude stated that the bassline is "broody".
 Crack Magazines Michael Cragg categorised Lipa's vocals on the song as "swollen".

 Rob Harvilla of The Ringer highlighted "Break My Heart" as Future Nostalgias lustiest track, and Bianca Gracie, for Billboard called it a "downright sexy jam".
 For Under the Radar, Conrad Duncan complimented it for playing to Lipa's strengths as a "fantastically sleek dance record for those who suspect they may be better off single rather than forcing love with people too immature to give or receive it".
 In the Gay Times, Daniel Megarry called the song "effortlessly cool" and stated it "culminates in one of the catchiest sure-to-be-hits of the year".
 Gigwise editor Jordan Emery complimented the sample saying it sounds "even more fun now than it ever did".
-Bailey Slater of Wonderland praised Lipa for tackling the subject of "romance and all its tribulations" in a "more hedonistic way than before", giving listeners the "well-needed hope and self-assurance that love isn’t all doom and gloom after all".
+Bailey Slater of Wonderland praised Lipa for tackling the subject of "romance and all its tribulations" in a "more hedonistic way than before", giving listeners the "well-needed hope and self-assurance that love isn't all doom and gloom after all".

 Chris Willman of Variety compared the song's funk guitar line to the music of Chic, while musicOMHs Nick Smith compared the line to "Lovefool" (1996) by The Cardigans.
 The PopMatters staff gave mixed reviews, averaging "Break My Heart" at 5.67/10.
 Ian Rushbury gave a 5/10, calling it a "forgettable piece of airbrushed pop", while Jordan Blum rated the song 4/10, comparing it to "Just Give Me a Reason" (2013) by Pink, as well as calling it "unoriginal", "disposable", and "blatant plagiarism".
 Steve Horowitz provided the most positive review at PopMatters, giving the song an 8/10, praising its meaning and production.
 Jim Farber of Vogue opined that "Break My Heart" is a contender for song of the summer, viewing it as "exciting, catchy and totally danceable".
 In Time, Raisa Bruner wrote that the song is "bouncy and sparkling with a get-up-and-dance spirit".